An Inexpensive Segway-Style Balancer

 The goal of this project was to build a Segway-style balancing machine (sometimes called an inverted pendulum) using simple off-the-shelf parts.
 Normally a balancer requires sophisticated circuitry and sensors, like microprocessors and accelerometers.
 This one uses only:

-• a radio-control (RC) transmitter and receiver kit (like those used for RC cars and planes link)
+• a radio-control (RC) transmitter and receiver kit (like those used for RC cars and planes)

 • a servo motor (link)